Abhijeet-Raj-Chaurasiya/VINDRA-STORE-ANNUAL-REPORT-2022/README.md

 # Process
 <br>
 - Verify data for any missing values and anomalies and sort out the same.
-- Made sure data is consistent and clean with respect to data type , data format and values used.
+- Made sure data is consistent and clean with respect to data type, data format, and values used.
 - Created pivot tables according to the questions asked.
-- Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+- Merged all pivot tables into one dashboard and applied slicers to make it dynamic.

 # Insights
 <br>